abhinav4848/Obsidian-Medicine/acute cholecystitis.md

 ---
 Inflammation of gall bladder due to obstruction of cystic duct by gallstone.

-Pain similar to [[biliary colic]] but more severe and persistent.
+Pain similar to [[biliary colic]] but more severe and continuous/persistent.
 The pain may radiate to the back or right shoulder.

 **5Fs**: Fat, forty, fair, fertile, female. #mnemonic
 # Clinical Features
+- Fever (absent in [[biliary colic]]).
+- Raised WCC & inflammatory markers
-- The patient may be pyrexial and Murphy's sign #named positive (arrest of inspiration on palpation of the RUQ).
+- Murphy's sign #named positive (arrest of inspiration on palpation of the RUQ).
 - Pain usually starts 2-3 hrs after eating.
 Worse after eating fatty food.
 - Pain starts in epigastric region and localises to RUQ.
 Lasts more than 24 hrs (less in colic)
-- Fever (absent in [[biliary colic]]).

 # Investigation
 ALP & GGT rise first, and as bile continues to back up, AST and ALT will rise.